By Bridget M. Sunderlin, CG®

 We suggest looking for a collection at FamilySearch, which is always free, or on subscription sites you might already be using.
 For help finding a searchable online record catalog for these sites see this article.

 If you cannot locate the record group for your location and time period on sites you use frequently, type the record type into Google with the location afterwards.
 Sometimes it also helps to add the word(s) genealogy, family history, database or collection – such as marriage banns London family history.
 Remember that record types may be listed under many names, so be flexible in your searches.

-For even greater help finding these record collections, and sites that might contain them, consider registering for our online Family History Master Course, which offers lessons on locating many types of records as well as free research databases and much more.
+For more detailed assistance finding these record collections register for our online courses, which offer lessons on locating many types of records as well as free research databases and much more.

 Additional help for locating records for your ancestors may be found in 50 Free Genealogy Sites to Search Today and How to Use Your Ancestor’s Birth Year to Find the Best U.S. Records.

 The Ultimate List of Genealogy Record Types

 The most valuable records for the genealogist are those fundamental to establishing family connections or links across generations.
 Records of birth, marriage and death yield the strongest evidence.
 Perhaps this is why they are called vital records.
 Always start here first and then branch out to other record groups as vital records grow scarce.

 Birth records offer key information to the genealogist.
 Within, you will find the names of the child, his mother and his father.
 The child’s birth location and date of birth.
 Sometimes, they will include a reference to legitimacy and the number of previous births this mother has experienced.